HSF/hsf.github.io/_meetings/hsf-seminars.md

 The schedule for past and future meetings is published in [Indico](https://indico.cern.ch/category/18810/).

+## Organisers

-You can contact the [HSF Steering Group](mailto:hsf-steering@googlegroups.com) or any of our [activity area]({{ site.baseurl }}/) coordinators to suggest or volunteer any topics that you would like to see in future meetings.
+The seminar organisers are Benedikt Hegner, Michel Jouvin and Andra Valassi, or you can contact the [HSF Steering Group](mailto:hsf-steering@googlegroups.com) or any of our [activity area]({{ site.baseurl }}/what_are_activities.html) coordinators to suggest or volunteer any topics that you would like to see in future meetings.

 <p align=center>
 <img src="{{ '/images/HSF-logo/hsf-logo-seminar.svg' | relative_url }}"